The following database types can be selected as source or target for conversion and sync.

 Note: Press "Refresh" button to check server connection and choose a database you want to convert from drop-down list.

-For MS SQL selected as a source or destination database Host, Port, Username and Password should be specified in the correspondent fields.
+For SQL selected as a source or target database Host, Port, Username and Password should be specified in the correspondent fields.

 Please choose the proper communications protocol from the "Connection type" combo box: TCP/IP, PIPE or IPX/SPX.